Last Update: 9/2/05 (Transmittal I-2-63)

-Prepare an HA-5051 transmittal form by adding the following in the “REMARKS” section:
+Prepare an HA-L48 (Transmittal by Office of Disability Adjudication and Review) by adding the following in the “REMARKS” section:

 RECOMMENDED DECISION REFERRED TO APPEALS COUNCIL

-Using the transmittal, send the recommended decision, audio recording, and claim file to:Office of Hearings and Appeals, SSA
+Using the transmittal, send the recommended decision, audio recording, and claim file to:Office of Disability Adjudication and Review, SSA

 Do Not Forward to OAO Megasite